datastax/cpp-driver/topics/security/ssl/README.md

 }
 ```

 It is possible to load multiple self-signed certificates or CA certificate chains.
-This will be required in case when self-signed certificates with unique IP addresses are being used.
+This will be required in cases when self-signed certificates with unique IP addresses are being used.
 It is possible to disable the certificate verification process, but it is not recommended.

 ```c
 // Disable certifcate verifcation